xxoo/jsex/readme.md

 Yes, there are a few differences.
 * When serializing strings, jsex doesn't do unnecessary escapes, most unicode characters will be as is.
 ASCII control characters will be escaped as `\x00` alike.
 * `0` and `-0` are different in jsex
-* Objects don't have prototype when deserializing with `parseJsex`.
+* Objects returned from `parseJsex` have a `null` prototype.
 Which means it is safe to use any key name. except `__proto__`.

 ## When should I use jsex?
-When you are transfering data between javascript projects, and JSON is not good enough for you.
-It is recommend to try out jsex.
+When your javascript project needs to store data, or share data between other javascript projects, and JSON is not good enough for you.
+Then it is recommend to try out jsex.